DolbyIO/rts-uikit-ios/README.md

 }
 ```

-This app has a `Start Stream` button which starts monitoring a demo stream in a streaming screen.
-This streaming screen provided by this kit is self contained.
-It has the necessary  components for monitoring a streaming.
-It has a settings menu, in which it provides different video views, audio selections, and streaming sorting orders.
+This app has a `Start stream` button which starts playing a demo stream in the app.
+The streaming screen contains all the components you need to build your experience - including a settings menu where you can select different video layouts, audio source selection, and stream sort order.

 ## Sign up for a Dolby.io account

 A Dolby.io account is necessary to publish your own RTS stream.
-To setup your Dolby.io account, go to [Dolby.io dashboard](https://dashboard.dolby.io) and complete the form.
+To set up your Dolby.io account, go to [Dolby.io dashboard](https://dashboard.dolby.io) and complete the form.
 After confirming your email address, you will be logged in.

 ## Installation